rictjo/biocarta/README.md

 ```
 pip install biocartograph
 ```
-You can also build a [nix environment](https://github.com/rictjo/versioned-nix-environments/blob/main/env/versioned_R_and_Python.nix) for code exectution if you have installed the [nix package](https://nixos.org/download.html) manager.
+You can also build a [nix environment](https://github.com/rictjo/versioned-nix-environments/blob/main/env/versioned_R_and_Python.nix) for code execution if you have installed the [nix package](https://nixos.org/download.html) manager.
 You can enter it via a terminal by issuing:
 ```
 nix-shell versioned_R_and_Python.nix
 ```